Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case

 \subsection{FE model calibration}

-In this section, the performance of the proposed calibration method is compared to the baselines.
-First, we test the calibration methods on a synthetic dataset to establish baseline performance and computational efficiency.
-We apply the calibration techniques to \textit{in vitro} experimental measurements from \citet{nicolini2022effects} and \citet{heuer2007stepwise}, assessing their practical applicability and robustness.
+In this section, the performance of the proposed calibration method was compared to the baselines.
+First, we tested the calibration methods on a synthetic dataset to establish baseline performance and computational efficiency.
+We then applied the calibration techniques to \textit{in vitro} experimental measurements conducted by \citet{nicolini2022effects} and \citet{heuer2007stepwise}, assessing their practical applicability and robustness.